 There are many stand-alone stores but there are locations inside shopping malls, universities, hospitals, and other retail outlets.

-Tim Horton's locations can be found all around the world.
-Currently leading in locations with 4000 stores countrywide is Canada.
-The USA is the country with the second most locations at 500 stores.
+Tim Hortons locations can be found all around the world.
+At the time we originally created this article, there were 4000 stores across Canada.
+In August of 2022, there are now over 4300 stores in the Great White North.
+The USA is the country with the second most locations at 619 stores.

 You may also be surprised to know that the Middle East boasts locations in the United Arab Emirates, Saudi Arabia, Qatar, Kuwait, Bahrain, and Oman.